alexted/fastapi-clean-architecture-app-template/{{cookiecutter.project_name}}/README.md

 ## Interaction with 3rd party services

-* Passport (IdP)
+TODO

 ## Scalability

 Scalability is done by `Kubernetes` tools, by adding additional pods.
-It is possible to scale by `gunicorn`, by adding additional workers.
+It is possible to scale by `granian`, by adding additional workers.

 ## Dependencies